Do the Planets Ever Actually Align?

 Due to the different orbits of the planets in our solar system, it's actually impossible for them all to come into anything that might resemble an alignment from our perspective on Earth.
 Though we're often taught that the solar system is a flat plane where all of the planets orbit on the exact same level, each planet has its own unique orbit within the ecliptic, an imaginary line in the sky that marks the path of the sun.
 Mercury has the most deviation, within 7 degrees of the ecliptic, but the other planets vary around 3 degrees from perfectly flat.

-That certainly doesn't include the other objects in the solar system either.
+That also doesn't include the other objects in the solar system.
 Former planet Pluto has a 17-degree deviation from the orbital plane of the solar system, and other dwarf planets are even more erratic compared to the eight main planets.
 While these numbers might not sound very big, it's enough to make planetary alignment pretty much impossible from our perspective on planet Earth, the "third rock from the sun."

 Advertisement